hacker-works/hacker-works.github.io/about.md

 permalink: /about/
 ---

 [hacker.works](/about) is not a company.
-It's a placeholder name for something that is more than a company and currently work in progress.
+It's a placeholder name for something that is more than a company and currently a work in progress.

 [hacker.works](/about) is the work name of a small loosely structured team of individuals that had left their normal working environment and freed themselves from their organisation's management constraints.